sgoeschl/java-image-processing-survival-guide/README.md

 What are the customer's problems and requirements?
 ImageMagick is a native image-processing library which is wrapped by JMagick using JNI (Java Native Interface) to expose a Java interface but this approach has a few short-comings

 * Installing the ImageMagick binaries for different target platforms is not straight-forward
-* JMagick does not support the most current ImageMagick libraries which contains must-have bug fixes and improvements
+* JMagick does not support the most current ImageMagick libraries which contains bug fixes and improvements
+* JMagick does not pass the image quality parameter correctly resulting in larger images than desired
 * Getting ImageMagick/JMagick to run on Mac OS failed miserably which left the Macbook-based developers unhappy
 * Any ImageMagick exceptions escaping through the JNI layer causes the JVM to terminate